The Myth of Electronic Publishing

 is about 7 times as fast as a T1 line that typically connects

-the association to all the rest of the world.
+small to medium size businesses to the rest of the world.
 Even when

 internet connection (T1, DSL, or Cable with speeds from 200K to